LinklyCo/EFTClient.IPInterface.CSharp/README.md

 * Deleted a hard-coded TxnRef in TestPOS GetLast and ReprintReceipt command
 * Fixed bug in MessageParser that padded the TxnRef rather than leaving it blank, so the EFTClient didn't like it

-### 1.4.3.0 (2018-10-09)
-* Deleted a hard-coded TxnRef in TestPOS GetLast and ReprintReceipt command
-* Fixed bug in MessageParser that padded the TxnRef rather than leaving it blank, so the EFTClient didn't like it

 ### 1.4.2.0 (2018-09-19)
 * Added new ReceiptAutoPrint modes for EFTRequests
 * Updated MessageParser to use non-deprecated properties